k2w2yut/k2w2yut.github.io/_posts/2018-02-12-welcome-to-jekyll.markdown

     - install jekyll success
     - try to findout how to use
 10. Success to build this blog
-    - {% highlight bash %} jekyll build  {% endhighlight %}
+    - jekyll build
-    - mimic the folder , dealt with Gemfile
+    - mimic the folder, dealt with Gemfile
       - Newer Gem has already activated, required 'bundler exec' jekyll build
       - bundle clean --force